PurdueCAM2Project/HELPSweb/source/join.rst

 Still want to join?
 ~~~~~~~~~~~~~~~~~~~
-If you are serious about solving research problems and interested joining the research team, please fill in `this form <https://www.cam2project.net/email/join_us/>`__.
+If you are serious about solving research problems and interested joining the research team,
+please fill in `this Google form <https://forms.gle/Q27KTbahpGbHMEGq8>`__.

 The team's mission is to create leaders.
 The research projects' mission is to create the technologies saving lives.